The structure of this guide

 Acrylic is the synthetic cousin of wool.

 That fibre is soft and bulky, making it a cosy option for warm clothes and garments.
-It does tend to loose its shape over time though, unlike wool.
+It does tend to lose its shape over time though, unlike wool.

 Again, acrylic is derived from petroleum, making it difficult to recycle and not biodegradable.